 When your child sleeps well, he’s more settled, happy and ready for school the next day.
-Getting enough sleep strengthens his immune system and could reduce the risk of infection and illness.
+Good-quality sleep helps your child concentrate, remember things and behave well.
+This helps him to be a successful learner.

-Children aged 6-9 need 10-11 hours sleep a night.
+At this age children need 10-11 hours sleep a night.
 They’re usually tired after school and might look forward to bedtime from about 7.30 pm.

 A bedtime routine is very important at this age.
 It helps your child wind down from the day.